cloudfoundry/community/toc/rfc/rfc-draft-enhance-stack-handling.md

 - disable_at -> Timestamp after which restaging existing apps with a that stack fail

-- remove_at -> Timestamp after which the stack is removed from the CF API.
-This is a purely informational timestamp just in place to be able to use it in deprecation notices and error messages for better communication towards CF users.

 Stack lifecycle management is controlled exclusively by a set of timestamps, not by an explicit "state" field.
 The system determines the current state of a stack (active, deprecated, locked, or disabled) by comparing the current server time to these timestamps.
 This approach ensures that stack usability is automatically and unambiguously defined by time-based transitions.
+Additional information can already be added via the `description` field.

-- State transitions (deprecated_at → locked_at → disabled_at → removed_at) are derived from the configured timestamps.
+- State transitions (deprecated_at → locked_at → disabled_at) are derived from the configured timestamps.
-- A validation check SHOULD be performed when setting the timestamps to ensure that they are in chronological order( deprecated_at → locked_at → disabled_at → removed_at).
+- A validation check SHOULD be performed when setting the timestamps to ensure that they are in chronological order( deprecated_at → locked_at → disabled_at).
 - There is no explicit `state` field; the state is always computed at runtime from the timestamps.
 - For additional information the operator MAY reuse the existing `description` field in the stacks table to provide additional information about the stack.
 - In case a timestamp is not set, the stack is considered to be in the previous state indefinitely.
 This SHOULD also be considered in Error and Log messages.